The day to day operations of Linden is managed by a small team of skilled and experienced staff.

 adjacent suburbs).
 Her grandparents are mostly of Irish heritage with her maternal grandparents coming from large Irish families, her

-paternal grandfather was the one child born in Australia to Irish migrants & her paternal grandmother comes from English &
+paternal grandfather was the one child born in Australia to Irish migrants & her paternal grandmother comes from English & Swedish

 World War II Russian migrants and Japanese Americans.

 Juliette was appointed as the Curator at Linden New Art in May 2017.
 Juliette’s previous position was Senior Curator and Collection Manager

 at the Jewish Museum of Australia.
 From 2011 until 2015 Juliette held the roles of Exhibitions Manager and Senior Curator at The Dax Centre.
 Juliette

 Cultural Backgrounds: Juliette identifies as British, having been born in England.
 Juliette migrated to Australia in 2003